apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 ## How it works

-The K8s extension takes the podSpec of your `Overlord` pod and creates a kubernetes job from this podSpec.
+The K8s extension builds a pod spec using the specified pod adapter, the default implementation takes the podSpec of your `Overlord` pod and creates a kubernetes job from this podSpec.
 Thus if you have sidecars such as Splunk or Istio it can optionally launch a task as a K8s job.
 All jobs are natively restorable, they are decoupled from the druid deployment, thus restarting pods or doing upgrades has no affect on tasks in flight.
 They will continue to run and when the overlord comes back up it will start tracking them again.

+## Pod Adapters
+The logic deefining how the pod template is built for your kubernetes job depends on which pod apapter you have specified.

+### Single Container Pod Adapter
+The single container pod adapter takes the podSpec of your `Overlord` pod and creates a kubernetes job from this podSpec.
+This is the default pod adapter implementation, to explicitly enable it you can specify the runtime property `druid.indexer.runner.k8s.adapter.type: singleContainer`

+### Multi Container Pod Adapter
+The multi container pod adapter takes the podSpec of your `Overlord` pod and creates a kubernetes job from this podSpec.
+It uses kubexit to manage dependency ordering between the main container that runs your druid peon and other sidecars defined in the `Overlord` pod spec.
+To enable this pod adapter you can specify the runtime property `druid.indexer.runner.k8s.adapter.type: multiContainer`

+### Pod Template Pod Adapter
+The pod template pod adapter allows you to specify a pod template file per task type.
+This adapter requires you to specify a `base` pod spec which will be used in the case that a task specifc pod spec has not been defined.
+To enable this pod adapter you can specify the runtime property `druid.indexer.runner.k8s.adapter.type: podAdapter`

+The base pod template must be specified as the runtime property `druid.indexer.runner.k8s.podTemplate.base: /path/to/basePodSpec.yaml`
+Task specific pod templates must be specified as the runtime property `druid.indexer.runner.k8s.podTemplate.{taskType}: /path/to/taskSpecificPodSpec.yaml` where {taskType} is the name of the task type i.e `index_parallel`

 ## Configuration